Table of Contents

 Recovering rental payments is a perennial struggle for landlords.
-No matter how stringent your screening process is, you’re still likely to end up with at least one tenant who struggles to pay their rent on time.
+No matter how stringent your screening process is, you’re still likely to end up with at least one tenant who struggles to pay on time.

 Sometimes, even the best tenants are unable to keep up with rental payments.
 Whether they go out of town and forget to send in their check or experience a sudden financial emergency, anything can happen.
 Regardless of what does, it’s important to ensure you’re reaping your rental payments on a consistent schedule.

 After all, your mortgage lender still expects you to pay on time.
 However, there is an option available in the event your tenant cannot always pay on time by insuring your mortgage against missed payments.
 To learn more about this option to ensure you can pay on time, click the link below to book a free strategy call today.